AlanDeSmet/TIS-100-Hackers-Guide/src/lua.markdown

 ### get_streams()

+`get_streams()` is evaluated upon entering `SPECIFICATION EDITOR` to provide compiler error messages.
+Evaluated twice more each time you enter the solution editor.
+Evaluated once more after finishing the first page of a puzzle.
+Evaluated once more after stopping a run.

 Returns an array (numbered table) of input and output streams.
 Each stream is itself an array whose elements are